DevonGifford/my_JavaScript/JavaScript_Projects/8.  Music-player/README.md

 The main goal of this project was to create a music player interface where a user can play, pause, skip, rewind, and scrub through a song.

 Keeping it simple and to the point.
 Not intended to be a spotify clone.
-Alot more functionality could be added  (i.e. Volume Bar, Playlist's, rewind 5 seconds)
+Alot more functionality could be added  (i.e. Volume Bar, Playlist's, skip ahead etc. )

 ## Tech Stack
 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://github.com/sahiljamwal)